Group participating in an outdoor team-building activity, assembling geometric pieces on grass.

 Pro tips:

-Wrap up with a group meal and “adventure awards” to celebrate.
+• Wrap up with a group meal and adventure awards.

 18. Historical Time-Travel Hunt

-Take your team on a journey through time by staging the hunt in a historically rich area: an old town, heritage site, or museum district.
+Stage the hunt in a historically rich area: an old town, heritage site, or museum district.
 Participants "travel" through different eras, solving clues based on architecture, monuments, and historical figures.
-Each checkpoint reveals a story or fact about the location, leaving everyone with a deeper appreciation of local history.
+Each checkpoint reveals stories about the location.

 Time required: 3–4 hours